corentin-P/Portfolio/README.md

 To set the content of the website, you'll need to edit JSON files.

-You can find the details of the configuration files [here](/src/lang/README.md).
+You can find the details of the JSON configuration files [here](/src/lang/README.md).

+You can also find the details of all the available components and their configuration [here](/src/components/README.md).

 ## Run in development